MavridisChristos/OnlineDeterministicAnnealing/README.md

     train_labels = [0 for i in range(len(train_labels))]

-`ODA.score` will return the average distortion.
+`ODA.score` will return the average distortion instead of the misclassification error.